 - Search Bar Button --

 - Footer --

 More info about the element selector you could find by using the "Inspector" in "Developer Tools" of your browser and inspecting the element you are interested in.

 Where do you place those styles?

-In the customizer, you should go to the "Style" section:
+In the customizer, you should navigate to the "Style" section:

 At the bottom of which you will find the "Custom CSS" editor.
-This is the place where you will be writing you custom CSS rules.
+This is the place where you will be writing all of your custom CSS rules.